qarmin/czkawka/README.md

 At the end if user used `-delete` option, specified files are removed - All Except Oldest/Newest or Only Oldest/Newest

+## Name
+Czkawka is a Polish word which means hiccup.
+I chose this name because I wanted to hear people speaking other languages pronounce it.

 ## License
 Code is distributed under MIT license.

+Program is completely free to use.

+"Gratis to uczciwa cena" - "Free is a fair price"